geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 Some ideas for assembler?

 ##### **Geohot** [[00:35:33](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2133)]
 Yeah, yeah, so you know, it's going to be a slow project.
 I posted that thing in announcements.
-I think it's like with this SQTT stuff, we're now working on the like the bottom and the top and then there's this LVM in the middle, which kind of can ruin everything you did.
+I think it's like with this SQTT stuff, we're now working on the like the bottom and the top and then there's this LLVM in the middle, which kind of can ruin everything you did.
 Like it can make all these changes.
 So we do have to move to assembly.
-We have to remove LVM.
+We have to remove LLVM.
 I think RDNA3 is the place to do it.
 We need to be able to tie each UI swap to what runs on the GPU.
 So yeah, you know, it's going to be a slow process.
 I'm going to work on it maybe a day a week, two days a week for the next three months and then we'll have some nice baseline assembler, disassembler and then I also want it to be a cycle accurate emulator.
 So for each instruction, I don't just want to have a like how to transform this into a string and back to something else.
 I want to say what this actually does.
-So how it updates the VGPRs and stuff, but also how many cycles it takes and what GPU resources it uses and we can validate all this with SQGT.
-So SQGT will show us when the instruction got dispatched and when the instruction actually ran and these things are mostly pretty simple.
+So how it updates the VGPRs and stuff, but also how many cycles it takes and what GPU resources it uses and we can validate all this with SQTT.
+So SQTT will show us when the instruction got dispatched and when the instruction actually ran and these things are mostly pretty simple.
 I think it should be pretty easy to make like a little model of a GPU.
 Modeling the memory system is probably more difficult, but modeling the ALU should be pretty easy.
 And then we can like, yeah, no for this chunk ALUs okay, are there going to be stalls here or not?
 None.
 And LLVM seems pretty unaware of a lot of this stuff.
 You can look at the code outputted by LLVM and there's ALU stalls and they're just nonsense.
 Like just simple reorderings would fix it.
 So I think the best thing to do though is to not try to fix it.
 It's just to never emit code that does this.
 Like the this gets into like what the de-vectorizer is, right?
 Like the de-vectorizer the order of the de-vectorizer and how the de-vectorized stuff is emitted to assembly matters a ton for avoiding ALU stalls.

 ##### **Geohot** [[00:38:08](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2288)]
 So, yeah.
 The slow process of assembly,